Oakley, Inc.: History

 Oakley sponsored members of the US Olympic Team in 2012, and that same year, extended the partnership through 2020.

 In August 2013, Oakley sold its REVO brand to Sequential Brands for $20m.
 In November 2013, Oakley signed a multi-year deal with Scuderia Ferrari.

 In September 2015, Oakley shut down the website of its outlet arm Oakley Vault, while continuing its brick and mortar retail presence of the brand.

 In March 2021, Aston Martin F1 Team announced a partnership with Oakley.

-In 2025, Oakley appointed rapper Travis Scott as its "Chief Visionary Officer," a role intended to shape the brand’s future creative direction.
+Also, Oakley collaborated with Meta Platforms on the Oakley Meta HSTN, a line of smart glasses based on Oakley's HSTN frame design and positioned for athletes and sports fans, with features including Meta AI and 3K video capture.

 Design

 Most of Oakley's technological designs, fashion pieces, gear, etc. were developed with extensive athlete input and testing in the field – including extreme conditions.
 Oakley also maintains US Standard Issue, which provides U.S. military and law enforcement eye protection.
 Oakley M Frame sunglasses are included as part of the U.S. Army's Authorized Protective Eyewear List (APEL), and have been assigned a National Stock Number (NSN) for ordering through military supply channels.
 The company has also built at least one 'golf hovercraft', demonstrated as an all terrain replacement for conventional golf carts.
 This hovercraft was created for marketing purposes, in partnership with the professional golfer, Bubba Watson.
 During the COVID-19 pandemic, Oakley released the MSK3 mask, which featured an innovative design to prevent eyewear fogging.